 5. Cherish the down time.
 I don’t know about you, but considering my kids are often bouncing off the walls wondering “What’s next?”, I find there’s a silver lining to their sick days at home.
 They’re peaceful, cuddly and sweet.
 You can use this time to reconnect, talk about school and let them know that you’re always there for them.

-What other tips do you have for surviving sick days?
+What tips do you have for surviving sick days with kids?
+Join the conversation in the comments below!

 Katie Bugbee is the senior managing editor and resident parenting expert of Care.com.
 A busy working mother of two, she’s an expert on many parenting dilemmas, from appeasing picky eaters to finding the perfect babysitter.